-Like any drug, be it pharmaceuticals, over-the-counter, or Cannabis; your reactions to them are dependent on your sex, weight, and or level of immunity when using.
-People that are sick, say with cancer, can catch a cold and get considerably worse.
-Someone whose immunity level is higher gets the same cold; and is better in a few hours or days.
-Some people can take the prescribed dose of a particular medication, and they are fine.
-While another person, using the same drug, can experience severe reactions; and they can only use half the dose.
+Like any drug, be it pharmaceuticals, over-the-counter, or Cannabis, your reactions to them are dependent on your sex, weight, and or level of immunity when using.
+Sick people, say with cancer, can catch a cold and get considerably worse.
+Someone with a higher immunity receives the same cold and is better in a few hours or days.
+Some people can take the prescribed dose of a particular medication and are fine.
+While another person using the same drug can experience severe reactions, and they can only use half the quantity.

 The same is true for using Cannabis; males and females react differently.
-Not only by the persons sex; the consideration must be with the weight of the individuals.
-So, what do we consider, heavy use of Cannabis to be?
+Not only by the person’s sex; the consideration must be on the individual’s weight.
+So, what do we consider heavy use of Cannabis to be?

 Use Cannabis for medical reasons.
 You will monitor with your doctor.
-People use Cannabis to relieve nausea they experience from having chemo therapy treatment for cancer.
-They chronic pain, insomnia, stress, anxiety, and for whatever reasons your doctor determines the need based on your illness.
-This fact-finding reality came about as scientists made discoveries as to the potential of the plant in treating medical conditions.
+People use Cannabis to relieve nausea they experience from having chemotherapy treatment for cancer.
+They chronic pain, insomnia, stress, and anxiety, and your doctor determines the need based on your illness.
+This fact-finding reality came about as scientists discovered the plant’s potential in treating medical conditions.

 What is heavy usage?
 Smoke a joint every so often?
 It doesn’t matter how you consume using Cannabis products.
-Whether by eating edibles, brownies, gummies, or drinking, can be construed as heavy use.
+Eating edibles, brownies, gummies, or drinking, can be construed as heavy use.
 Other methods of using Cannabis are vaping and smoking.
-If any of the methods mentioned above, be your choice of using marijuana, care should betaken to use responsibly.
+If any of the methods mentioned above be your choice of using marijuana, care should be taken to use responsibly.

-Heavy Usage is dependent on the amount you consume, the body weight of the person, and how much consumed in a session.
+Heavy usage depends on the amount you consume, the person’s body weight, and how much you consume in a session.
 Scientists are researching to see what effects result from use.
-Their research is to determine whether effects are permanent, temporary, the types of damage or none, and how much Cannabis consumption causes these reactions.
+Their research determines whether effects are permanent or temporary, the types of damage or none, and how much Cannabis consumption causes these reactions.

-An occasional user of Cannabis may experience euphoria, lack of judgment, and unstable movements.
-Although these effects wears off after a time, researchers have discovered; using Cannabis seven or more times within a month, can cause changes in your blood.
-The changes are by enhancing your white blood cells count.
+An occasional user of Cannabis may experience euphoria, lack of judgment, and erratic movements.
+Although these effects wear off after a time, researchers have discovered; that using Cannabis seven or more times within a month can cause changes in your blood.
+The changes appear to be enhancing your white blood cells count.
 Your body’s chances of fighting off any illness lessened.
-This study was in 2020, reported in the Journal of Cannabis Research.
+This is from a 2020 report in the Journal of Cannabis Research.

-Vaping Cannabis, is the safest method of consumption, based on research.
+Vaping Cannabis is the safest method of consumption based on research.
 And, we know what especially cigarette smoking can do to our lungs.
-This is to say that Cannabis smoking causes issues that cigarettes does concerning the heart versus the lungs.
-But any form of smoking can do some damage to the lungs and heart.
+This is to say that Cannabis smoking causes issues that cigarettes do concerning the heart versus the lungs.
+But any form of smoking tobacco can do some damage to the lungs and heart.

 The JACC Cardiovascular Imagine did a study in 2020 with over 3500 people.
 The research revealed found heart-related changes in the left ventricle.
 There were also some shifting within the heart’s structure from Cannabis smoking.

 Regular use of Cannabis, especially by smoking, does have long-term effects on the body.
-The good thing is, should you stop smoking Cannabis for about a month, effects like; poor cognitive behavior, your dexterity, and memory lapses are normalized.
-Smoking Cannabis, based on a study by The Canadian Centre on Substance Abuse & Addiction, 2019; showed, it is less likely for weekly smokers to have cognitive issues; in comparison to daily smokers.
+The good thing is you should stop smoking Cannabis for about a month.
+Effects like; poor cognitive behavior, agility, and memory lapses are normalized.
+Smoking Cannabis, based a study by The Canadian Centre on Substance Abuse & Addiction, 2019, showed that weekly smokers are less likely to have cognitive issues than daily smokers.

-Cannabis has been in use for recreational and medicinal purposes for thousands of years.
-The issue of how much is too much when it comes to Marijuana is still being hotly debated today.
+Cannabis has been used for recreational and medicinal purposes for thousands of years.
+The issue of how much is too much when it comes to marijuana is still hotly debated.

-Marijuana dispensaries have opened up all over the United States with a large number of them located in Denver Colorado.
-Colorado, is a popular travel destination for its beautiful surroundings and, the benefit of legal Cannabis use.
-Marijuana and Marijuana dispensaries are not legal across the United States federally; but many places (like Denver) that allow Marijuana use have decriminalized Marijuana to a small extent.
+Marijuana dispensaries have opened up all over the United States, with many located in Denver, Colorado.
+Colorado is a popular travel destination for its beautiful surroundings and the benefit of legal Cannabis use.
+Marijuana and Marijuana dispensaries are not permitted nationwide across the United States.
+Many places (like Denver) that allow Marijuana use has decriminalized marijuana to a small extent.
 Marijuana is still illegal under federal law.
-Marijuana dispensaries may be the future of Marijuana as more states continue to legalize recreational Marijuana use.
+Marijuana dispensaries may be the future of marijuana as more states continue to legalize recreational Marijuana use.

-Denver has approximately 400 medical marijuana dispensaries in operation, because, Medical Cannabis was legalized in Colorado, 2010.
+Denver has approximately 400 medical marijuana dispensaries in operation because medical Cannabis was legalized in Colorado in 2010.
 Marijuana dispensaries in Denver can be accessed with relative ease.
-The option of browsing the dispensaries websites, is an option or visiting the shops.
+The option of browsing the dispensaries’ websites is an option or visiting the shops.
 There is also the choice of calling the dispensary for information as to the menu of products available.

-Marijuana businesses are booming in Colorado, after legalization for recreational use by adults 21+.
+Marijuana businesses are booming in Colorado after legalizing recreational use by adults 21+.
 Marijuana dispensaries are responsible for about 15% of Denver’s total revenue.